lowla/lowladb-json-database/README.md

 You initiate sync with the `sync` method.
 This will perform an incremental, bi-directional sync with the specified server and, optionally, leave the sync channel open for real-time updates.
 If you choose to enable real-time sync, LowlaDB will call your `on` callbacks for any active queries whenever changes are made to a collection.

     LowlaDB.sync('syncServer', { /* options e.g. authentication, leave channel open */ });

+## Sync Events ##
+LowlaDB provides a simple event emitter interface to notify your app of sync operations as they occur using the `on` method.

+	LowlaDB.on('syncBegin', showBusy);
+	LowlaDB.on('syncEnd', hideBusy);

+To stop receiving events, use the `off` method:

+	LowlaDB.off('syncBegin', showBusy);
+	LowlaDB.off('syncEnd', showBusy);
+	// Alternatively, to disable all events:
+	LowlaDB.off();

+There are three pairs of events fired during sync:

+### syncBegin / syncEnd ###
+These events are emitted at the beginning and end of a polled sync operation, even if no documents actually need to sync.

+### pushBegin / pushEnd ###
+`pushBegin` will be emitted when LowlaDB has determined there are outgoing changes that need to be sent to the server and is preparing to send them.  `pushEnd` will be emitted after all outgoing changes have been sent.

+### pullBegin / pullEnd ###
+`pullBegin` will be emitted when LowlaDB has received information from the Syncer that documents need to be retrieved from the server.  `pullEnd` will be emitted after LowlaDB has requested and received those documents.